2024-03-25 09:37:00

 In fact, some of the most ardent defenders of the Second Amendment, which gives individuals the right to own guns, have expressed their desire for a new civil war.
 Gun rights inspired the militia movement in the early 1990s and played a key role in inspiring Timothy McVeigh to bomb the Oklahoma City federal building in 1995.
 This incident was the deadliest terrorist attack in the United States until the September 11 attacks in 2001.

-Even if the United States avoids an actual civil war, it is not difficult to imagine a variety of dark scenarios that could spark a wave of widespread political violence.
+Even if the United States avoids an actual civil war, it is not difficult to imagine a variety of dark scenarios that might spark a wave of widespread political violence.
 If this happens, the country will lose its stability and existing divisions will become even more entrenched.
 There will also be serious challenges to the government’s ability to protect its citizens.
-In his 2023 book about the collapse of democratic norms in the United States, Richard Haas, then president of the Council on Foreign Relations, raised the possibility that the United States had a long-standing hold on Northern Ireland.
+In his 2023 book regarding the collapse of democratic norms in the United States, Richard Haas, then president of the Council on Foreign Relations, raised the possibility that the United States had a long-standing hold on Northern Ireland.
 We are faced with the pattern of the bloody sectarian conflict known as the Troubles.

 Haas warns: “If there is a model we should fear, it comes from Northern Ireland and the Troubles.
 A 30-year conflict that began in the late 1960s involved numerous paramilitary groups, police and soldiers.
 As a result, approximately 3,600 people died, and local economic production plummeted.”
 Leading white supremacists in the United States, some of the biggest advocates of civil war and insurrection, have cited Northern Ireland as a model.
 And it views the leading local terrorist organization, the Irish Republican Army (IRA), as worthy of emulation.
 “Soon we will have our own ‘troubles’.”
 Robert Miles, one of the early leaders of America’s far-right violent underground, wrote in an online forum in the 1980s, using the ancient Scandinavian code name “Fafnir.”
 “You’re going to see a pattern of IRA activity in many parts of the country…soon the United States will be a replica of Ireland,” Miles said.